Russian missiles kill at least 19 in Ukraine's Odesa region

 Ukraine’s presidential office said a series of Russian strikes in the past 24 hours also killed civilians in eastern Ukraine - four in the northeastern Kharkiv region and another four in Donetsk province.

 Russian bombardments killed large numbers of civilians earlier in the war, including at a hospital and a theater in the port city of Mariupol.
-Mass casualties had appeared to become more infrequent as Moscow concentrated on capturing eastern Ukraine's entire Donbas region.
+Mass casualties had appeared to become more infrequent as Moscow concentrated on capturing the Donbas region.

 However, a missile strike Monday on a shopping mall in Kremenchuk, a city in central Ukraine, killed at least 19 people and injured another 62, authorities said Friday.